On semi-openness of fiber-onto extensions of minimal semiflows and quasi-separable maps

-Then, $2^X$ is a compact Hausdorff space; and moreover, it is metrizable if and only if so is $X$.
-Clearly, $f\colon X\rightarrow Y$ is a continuous (onto) mapping between compact Hausdorff spaces if and only if its induced map $2^f\colon 2^X\rightarrow 2^Y$, $K\mapsto f[K]$, is also a continuous (onto) mapping.
-It is well known that the properties of $2^X$ and $2^{2^X}$ are important for us to obtain information on the structure of the space $X$ (cf., e.g., \cite{K42, IN}).
-In the case of $f\colon X\rightarrow X$ and $2^f\colon 2^X\rightarrow2^X$, some dynamics, such as recurrence, almost periodicity, equicontinuity, and disjointness, of $f$ and $2^f$ may be described via each other (cf., e.g., \cite{K75, G76, AG77, Wo, GW95, G00, CKN, LYY, AAN, LOYZ, HSY, N22, JO}). \end{se}
+Then, $X$ is compact Hausdorff if and only if so is $2^X$; $X$ is metrizable if and only if so is $2^X$ (cf.~\cite[Thm.~II.1.1]{Wo}).
+Clearly, $f\colon X\rightarrow Y$ is a continuous (onto) mapping between compact Hausdorff spaces if and only if so is its induced map $2^f\colon 2^X\rightarrow 2^Y$, $K\mapsto f[K]$ (cf.~\cite[Thm.~II.1.3a]{Wo}).

+It is well known that the topological properties of $2^X$ and $2^{2^X}$ are important for us to obtain information on the structure of the space $X$ (cf., e.g., \cite{K42, N68, IN}).
+In the case of $f\colon X\rightarrow X$ and $2^f\colon 2^X\rightarrow2^X$, some dynamics, such as ergodicity, recurrence, almost periodicity, equicontinuity, and disjointness, of $f$ and $2^f$ may be described via each other (cf., e.g., \cite{K75, G76, AG77, Wo, GW95, G00, CKN, LYY, AAN, LOYZ, HSY, N22, JO}). \end{sse}